On this page:

 Information to support your request may include reports or letters that detail your disability and how it impacts you on a day-to-day basis.

 We aim to complete all internal reviews within 60 days from the day after we receive your request.
-We will also provide you with reasons for our decisions.

 Find out more about the commitments we’ve made under our Participant Service Guarantee.